robstwd/git_status/README.md

 The code:

-* checks first that the arguament passed is a directory which contains a git repository (ie a subfolder in the project root directory of `.git`)
+* checks first that the argument passed is a directory which contains a git repository (ie a subfolder in the project root directory of `.git`)

 * looks for (and counts) records that have a value in the first position (ie signifying that there is a staged change to tracked files, ready for committing.